 Scholarly Commons Citation

 Rothstein, Paul F., "Ambiguous-Purpose Statements of Children and Other Victims of Abuse under the Confrontation Clause" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1412.
+1412.